CloudRepoOSS/download-analytics/docs/index.md

 To set this up, you will first need to host the server.
 If you know how to do this, go right ahead.
 Otherwise, use a hosting provider ([PythonAnywhere :link:](https://pythonanywhere.com) is great for this) to set it up simply.

-If you do end up using PythonAnywhere (its free), you can easily create a web app (select `Flask` and the [*newest* version of Python](https://www.python.org/downloads/) when prompted), and than you can simply delete the hello world template and paste in the `server.py` in this repository, and reload your app.
+If you do end up using PythonAnywhere (its free), you can easily create a web app (select `Flask` and the newest version of Python when prompted), and then you can simply delete the hello world template and paste in the `server.py` in this repository, and reload your app.
 You should be good).

 ### CloudRepo Setup :pick: